go717franciswang/bugfree-octo-avenger/README.md

 ```

 ## TODO
 * [ ] There exists a faster and more memory efficient algo for ps1.
-It was discussed in the discussion forum.
+It was discussed in the [discussion forum].

 [discussion forum]: https://class.coursera.org/algs4partI-004/forum/thread?thread_id=150